MicrosoftDocs/azure-devops-docs/docs/accounts/migrate-to-group-based-resource-management-in-VSTS.md

 6. Verify that no assignments have failed by checking to see if there are assignment errors on the Groups tab of the Users page.

-7. Re-evaluate rules regularly on the Group rules tab of the Users page to clarify any group membership changes in Azure AD, which should affect your account
+7. Re-evaluate rules regularly on the Group rules tab of the Users page to clarify any group membership changes in Azure AD, which could affect your account.